Shubhammatole16/Coverpage-Generator/README.md

 # Technologies used:

-The techonolgies which i used to create this project are Html Css and Javascript, for pdf generation i have made use of the jsPdf library
+The techonolgies which i used to create this project are Html, Css and Javascript and for pdf generation i have made use of the jsPdf library.